QUICK ANSWER

 To get a real estate license in Homestead, you follow the Florida sales associate path: be at least 18, have a high school diploma or equivalent, have a Social Security number, complete a Florida-approved 63-hour pre-license course unless exempt, submit the DBPR RE 1 application, complete Livescan fingerprints, pass the Pearson VUE sales associate exam, then activate the license with a Florida broker.

 Homestead does not have its own city license.
 The license is statewide.
-What changes locally is the market you enter: South Miami-Dade affordability, Miami commuter buyers, Florida City and Keys gateway demand, Redland acreage and agricultural-edge property, new construction, bilingual local networks, first-time buyers, investor interest, and storm and flood awareness.
+What changes locally is the market you enter: post-Hurricane-Andrew construction and HVHZ inspection context, South Miami-Dade affordability, Miami commuter buyers, Redland tropical agriculture, Homestead Air Reserve Base relocation, Florida Keys gateway commute and supply, Everglades and Biscayne National Park visitor demand, Homestead-Miami Speedway event weeks, multilingual sphere networks, and Community Development District (CDD) new-construction vocabulary.

 63 hours